Aleks-Iv-coder/Food-delivery-site/README.md

     <img alt="sales timer" src="./Food/img/screenshots/sales_timer.PNG" width="500" />
 </div>

+###
 I splited js code into independent modules that all are imported into the main file script.js.
 And then used a webpack to build modules.
-For the cross-browser adaptation I applied a <a src="https://github.com/babel/babel">Babel</a> compiler.
+For the cross-browser adaptation I applied a [Babel](https://github.com/babel/babel) compiler.

 ## Download

 You can pul this repo.
 Please dont't forget to check package.js and use ' npm -i ' to dowload all dependencies.
-Also you will need instal <a src='https://github.com/typicode/json-server'>json-server</a> package as for product cards that is rendering dynamically of the you will need to use the json-server.
+Also you will need instal [json-server](https://github.com/typicode/json-server) package as for product cards that is rendering dynamically of the you will need to use the json-server.